TxnLab/reti/contracts/README.md

-# TEALScript Project
+# Reti Open Pooling

 ## Documentation

-For TEALScript documentation, go to https://tealscript.algo.xyz
+These contracts, node daemon, and UI are for the proposal The contracts, backend, and UI forFor TEALScript documentation, go to https://tealscript.algo.xyz

 ## Usage